Mysore After Dark: 97,000 Bulbs and the City That Glows

 What Stays

-I've visited cities with grander history.
+Plenty of cities carry grander history.
 Delhi has more monuments.
 Jaipur has more color.
 Udaipur has a lake.

 Mysore is the gateway to Coorg, just 120 km of winding roads into coffee country.

-History lovers can extend from Mysore to Hampi, the Vijayanagara Empire's ruined capital.
+History lovers can push on from Mysore to Hampi, the Vijayanagara Empire's ruined capital.

-But Mysore has something they don't — a quality of light.
-Not just the 97,000 bulbs, though those are spectacular.
+But Mysore holds something the others don't — a quality of light.
+Not just the 97,000 bulbs, spectacular as they are.
 The morning light at Devaraja Market, the sunset light at Chamundi Hills, the fountain light at Brindavan, the stained-glass light at St. Philomena's.
 Mysore understands light the way some cities understand food or music.